PROFILE

 the October 1 events, and unsettled conditions

 persisted through 1966.
-Rightist gangs killed
+Right-wing gangs killed

 tens of thousands of alleged communists in rural